Banging Toolbox

 What you should know about cordless drills?

-Cordless drills are power tools that use batteries instead of an electrical mains power source.
+Cordless drills are power tools that use batteries instead of an electrical main power source.

-In terms of features and functions, they are pretty much indistinguishable from electric drills.
+In terms of attributes and functions, they are pretty much indistinguishable from electric drills.

 Mostly used in home workshops for occasional light drilling jobs, the first cordless drills to hit the market were aimed squarely at the DIY crowd.